schochastics/signnet/README.md

 subsets, such that intra-group edges are all positive and inter-group edges are all negative.
 Determining this is easy, but measuring a *degree of balancedness* (i.e. how close is a network to be balanced?) is not.
-Tee package, so far, implements three methods to calculate balance scores.
+The package, so far, implements three methods to calculate balance scores.
 All are defined such that a value of one indicates perfect balance and zero perfect unbalance.
 Though for intermediate networks, results may vary significantly.
-Check [this paper](https://doi.org/10.1093/comnet/cnx044) by Samin Aref for more details.
+Check [this paper](https://doi.org/10.1093/comnet/cnx044) by Samin Aref (and his other work) for more details.

 ``` r
 library(igraph)